Feminization laryngoplasty: History

-Popularisation of voice feminization
+History of voice feminization

 Previously, gender affirmation surgery has put great emphasis on genital conformation only.
 In the last few decades, as the interpretations of gender identity in society shifts, gender affirmation surgery has expanded to the territories of secondary sex characteristics, in a way that voice feminization has seen unprecedented attention.
 Study notes that throughout the decades, there has been an increasing trend of emphasis on social recognition (i.e. interacting with other people in the community under their own preferred gender identity) rather than sexual recognition alone.
 Several cosmetic surgeons have claimed that most of their patients are satisfied with alterations on secondary sexual characteristics and are not tempted to seek additional genital surgery.

 Traditional techniques

 The first experimental study to surgically raise the speaking pitch was performed by Japanese otorhinolaryngologist Kazutomo Kitajima and his colleagues in 1979.
 They together discovered the inverse linear relationship between the vocal pitch and the distance between the thyroid cartilage and cricoid cartilage.
 Based on this principle, the first surgical procedure for voice feminization, cricothyroid approximation (CTA) was developed to achieve pitch increase by reducing the separation between the two cartilages.
-To this date, this procedure remains the most popular among transgender women seeking surgical voice feminization.
-Other surgical solutions were also developed, including Web Glottoplasty (also known as anterior web glottal formation), laser assisted voice adjustment (LAVA) and laser reduction glottoplasty (LRG).
-However the results are often unsatisfactory due to the unnatural falsetto quality of the voice.
+This procedure remains the most well known among transgender women seeking surgical voice feminization.
+However the results are often unsatisfactory with CTA due to the unnatural falsetto quality of the voice.
+Other surgical solutions were also developed, including Wendler (Web) Glottoplasty (also known as anterior web glottal formation, newer versions of this surgery are also occasionally referred to as VFSRAC, Vocal Fold Shortening with Retrodisplacement of the Anterior Commissure), and a variant of it, laser reduction glottoplasty (LRG), as well as laser tuning, including laser assisted voice adjustment (LAVA) and vocal fold muscle reduction (VFMR).
+The glottoplasty and laser tuning options do not have this falsetto issue, unlike CTA.
+However, they generally have a longer and more complex recovery.